 In this section, we use the structural model to address several questions that can't be answered using survey data alone.
-We start with quantifying how much advance information Italian households possess on their future earnings.
+We start with quantifying how much earnings uncertainty Italian households face.
 Afterwards, we study how consumption expenditures react to earnings expectations not in the future but today.
 Finally, we investigate whether the relevance of individual expectations for consumption choices differs across the wealth distribution.

-7.1 How much advance information do Italian households possess?
+7.1 Earnings uncertainty of Italian households

-In the Italian household data, earnings expectations and subsequent earnings realizations are not well synchronized, which does not allow to accurately quantify households' advance information.
-For this reason, we use the economic model to ask how important private signals are for predicting future earnings.
-The answer to this question also offers an interpretation of the estimated signal precision of $\kappa = 0.569$.
+In the Italian household data, earnings expectations and subsequent earnings realizations are not well synchronized, which does not allow to accurately estimate how important households' advance information is for predicting future earnings.
+For this reason, we use the economic model to quantify households' earnings uncertainty.